jfmartinz/ResourceHub/README.md

 ## Welcome to ResourceHub

-_ResourceHub_ is an open-source initiative aimed at two primary goals:

-**Empowering Beginners:** We're here to help you start your open source journey by offering beginner-friendly tasks, making your first pull request!

-**Resource Hub for Developers:** Find a curated collection of community-recommended tools, books, learning materials, etc. to enhance your projects and skills, and access it on one convenient place.

-Contributing to this repo benefits not just you, but the entire **community**.
-It not only help you start your open source journey but also empowers fellow developers to excel in their careers using the recommended resources found by the community.
+_ResourceHub_ is an open-source project that serves as a collection of valuable resources for web development, carefully curated by the community.

+You can contribute helpful resources you've discovered on the internet and share them with the community!

 ## Category
 Here are the currently available categories in the project.<br>